 April 27—June 30, 2021

-Stay Alive to Life!, an exhibition and festival, addresses COVID-19 policies effects and affects.
-Encouraging dialogue and activism around social, cultural and LGBTQ concerns arising from the global pandemic in and around Washington, DC, the festival delivers a free and live program of events ranging from concerts and performances, lectures and workshops, to conversations and wellness activities.
-The purpose of this festival is to deliver opportunities for the community to congregate with each other safely and find connection.
+An exhibition and festival, addressing COVID-19 policies effects and affects.
+Encouraging dialogue and activism around social, cultural and LGBTQ concerns arising from the global pandemic in and around Washington, DC.

 An open space for allied groups and institutions in the DC-area such as collectives, scholars, and archivists to display projects.